 Visiting Hersheypark with a Toddler?

-Our 2-year old had a blast as there are several rides for toddlers at Hersheypark.
+There are several rides for toddlers at Hersheypark, especially at the kiddie area near the entrance.
 Below are a few things to keep in mind if you’re visiting Hersheypark with a baby or toddler.

 - Children under 3 get in FREE at Hersheypark and children 3-8 receive discounted admission.

 - Hersheypark uses a candy bar themed height system.
 Be sure to measure your child at the entrance to the park to confirm their height.
-My son was just barely a Hershey Kiss at 36.”
-At last count, though, there were 25 rides a child under 36″ can do.
-This is either with or without an adult depending on the ride.
+For the youngest kids, there are about 25 rides a child under 36″ can do (either with or without an adult.)

 - Website: https://www.hersheypark.com

-ZooAmerica is included as part of your Hersheypark ticket.
-You can also visit it separately without going to Hersheypark, which we did on our last trip to Hershey.
+ZooAmerica is included as part of your Hersheypark ticket, but only if you enter through Hersheypark.
+You can also visit it separately without going to Hersheypark.

 - Address: 201 Park Avenue Hershey, PA